samim23/ConvAE/README.md

 Training
 --------

-Training the network is done by calling
+Pre-training is done by calling

 	train(data, test, params)